nzpc/nzpc.github.io/content/_index.md

 date: 2022-12-30T10:33:12Z
 menu_hack: "home"
 ---
-# The New Zealand Programming Contest is today, 14:00 to 19:00.
+# The New Zealand Programming Contest is this Saturday, 14:00 to 19:00.

 ## Information for Contest Day.
 * [Information about Local Sites](/sites/)